aprilprojecteu/yet_another_knowledge_base/README.md

 ### Apache Jena Fuseki

+Make sure you have the Java Developent Kit 11 installed:

+> java --version

+If not, install it with

+> sudo apt install default-jre

 Download: <https://jena.apache.org/download/index.cgi>

 Run server from Fuseki root folder with:
 > .fuseki-server

 This starts a Apache Jena Fuseki Server at localhost:3030.

+If you get "Error: A JNI error has occurred, please check your installation and try again", you have sourced the wrong Java version and need to run

+> export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64

-Open this in your favourite browser, navigate to "manage datasets" and add two new datasets, one called **fs** (Dataset type in-memory) as fact store, one called **o** (Dataset type Persistent).
+Once the server is running, open localhost:3030 in your favourite browser, navigate to "manage datasets" and add two new datasets, one called **fs** (Dataset type in-memory) as fact store, one called **o** (Dataset type Persistent).

 ### Python